 - Events and activities

-- The CORE Member Program has additional offerings including sober campus housing, scholarships, work-study, group trips, and special events
+- The CORE Membership program has additional offerings including sober campus housing, scholarships, work-study, group trips and special events

 To get in touch, email email@example.com.

-CU's Medical Services provides gender-affirming hormone therapy.
+Medical Services provides gender-affirming hormone therapy.
 If you are interested in starting or continuing gender-affirming hormone therapy, please call 303-492-5432 to schedule a consultation appointment.
-Our providers are trained in and use the current World Professional Association for Transgender Health (WPATH) standards of care to initiate and manage hormone replacement therapy.
+Providers are trained in and use the current World Professional Association for Transgender Health (WPATH) standards of care to initiate and manage hormone replacement therapy.

 If your surgeon requires two letters, you can also schedule an appointment to meet with a Counseling and Psychiatric Services (CAPS) provider.